projectodd/openwhisk-katacoda/1-simple-nodejs-greeting/01-greeting-function.md

 ``wsk -i action invoke --result greeter --param name ``

 You should get the same respone as before but with your name instead of 'Guest'.
-Feel free to repeat this command several times with differen names appended to the end.
+Feel free to repeat this command several times with different names appended to the end.

 Now, lets see how many times we have invoked this function by dumping the activation log.
 The activation log in Apache OpenWhisk is designed with a lazy database view update mechanism that prioritizes invocations over activation logging.
 This means that you currently often have to invoke the ``wsk -i activation list`` command twice with a pause in between.
 So, we will do that with the command below:

 ``wsk -i activation list > /dev/nul 2>&1; sleep 1; wsk -i activation list | grep greeter``{{execute}}